allyksmith23/molssi-tapia-camp/README.md

 #MolSSI Workshop at Rice University Tapia Center

 This repository contains materials for the MolSSI Coding Workshop at the Rice University Tapia Center Camp.
+These materials are coded in Python.